stufooks/Simon/README.md

 # Simon

 ## Description
 I created this app as my first project for General Assembly.
 The app is meant to mimic the game the game 'Simon'.
 When the user presses 'Ready', the gameboard illuminates 3 lights in a random order.
 The user then clicks the lights in the same order.
 If the user clicks the lights in the correct order, they move on to the next level.
+The next level lights up the same 3 lights, and adds an additional 4th light and so on.

 ## Features
 In addition to the basic game funtionality, I included: